-Camp Update, June 6!
+Camp Update, July 17!

 We have been blown away by the interest in our weekly summer camps!
 We have just a handful of spots left (see below) that are available on a first come, first serve basis.
 We keep our numbers small to ensure a personalized, differentiated experience for each camper.
 Feel free to join the wait list for any full camps in case spots open up closer to the time!
 Our camper age range is 5-9 years old, and CITs (counselors in training) are 12-14 years old.
+Please note that while each camp week has a theme, there are always activity choices available for campers who have interests outside the theme!

 July 22 - 25: Nature's Art & Music Studio: Unleash creativity with natural materials gathered from the world around us!
+In addition to our themed activities, we will also do all of our usual farm camp activities including making (& eating) food, free play, gardening, craft projects, and our Friday tradition, the waterslide!

-• Spots left: Camper waitlist, 2 CIT
+• Spots left: 1 CAMPER, 2 CIT

 July 29 - Aug 1: Farm Critters from Pollinators to Pets: Practicing compassion for all living beings, let's get to know the creatures that live around us!
+In addition to our themed activities, we will also do all of our usual farm camp activities including making (& eating) food, free play, gardening, craft projects, and our Friday tradition, the waterslide!

 • Special guests: Spark’s Ark Wildlife Rehabilitation, Four Legged Freedom Rescue, and neighbor’s goats

-• Spots left: 2 campers, 1 CIT
+• Spots left: 2 CAMPERS

 Aug 5 - 8: Herbs, Flowers, Potions & Magic: Discover the enchanting power of plants as we craft potions, teas, and magical creations!

-• Spots left: Camper waitlist, 2 CIT
+• Spots left: CAMPER WAITLIST, 2 CIT

 • Special trip: Trolley Museum (volunteering + trolley rides), Special guests TBA

-• Spots left: 5 campers, 3 CITs
+• Spots left: 5 CAMPERS, 3 CITs

 Aug 19 - 22: Foodways: Let's discover different cultures' ways of growing, preparing, and eating food!